-- Pain: Because of the freezing effect on tissue, our procedure is less painful then heat ablation. - Anesthesia: Due to the lower amount of pain that is generally caused by procedures from cryoablation, patients generally require less anesthesia. - Accuracy: Image guided visualization of the cryoablation ice ball is clearer than heat ablation as the freezing does not cause evaporation, thereby allowing the cryoablation to be more accurate.
+- Pain: Because of the freezing effect on tissue, our procedure is less painful then heat ablation. - Anesthesia: Due to the lower amount of pain that is generally caused by procedures from cryoablation, patients generally require less anesthesia.

+Accuracy: Image guided visualization of the cryoablation ice ball is clearer than heat ablation as the freezing does not cause evaporation, thereby allowing the cryoablation to be more accurate.

-We believe that our direct competitors for cryoablation of malignant breast tumors are Sanarus Medical, Inc., part of Hologic Inc., and Galil Medical Ltd., part of Boston Scientific Corporation.
+We believe that our direct competitors for cryoablation of malignant breast tumors are Sanarus Medical, Inc., part of Hologic Inc. and Galil Medical Ltd., part of Boston Scientific Corporation.
+Sanarus Medical, Inc. also uses LN2-based technology.

 For tumors in other organs, other alternatives to surgical removal or cryoablation are available, such as thermal ablation, (including, radio frequency ablation, microwave ablation and high intensity focused ultrasound).
-Our primary direct competitors also include other cryoablation companies, such as EndoCare, Inc., part of Siemens Healthineers AG.
-Unlike these competitors who have a multi probe system in the market, we are still developing our MultiSense.
-In spite of this, we believe that our LN2-based cryoablation technology is superior over our competitors, including Galil Medical and EndoCare, for a variety of reasons, including the following:
+Our primary direct competitors also include other cryoablation companies, such as EndoCare, Inc., part of Siemens Healthineers AG and Hygea Medical Technology Co.
+Ltd. for interventional radiology.
+Hygea Medical Technology Co.
+Ltd. is a company that also uses LN2-based technology.
+Unlike these competitors who have a multi probe system in the market, we are still developing our MultiSense system.
+Despite this, we believe that our LN2-based cryoablation technology is superior over our competitors, including Galil Medical and EndoCare, for a variety of reasons, including the following: